LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/LiveEngage App/LiveEngage App.md

 When tapping the filter icon, a filter panel slides in from the right side.

-From this panel, use can select multiple ways to filter the “all” connections list
+From this panel, use can select multiple ways to filter the All Conversations list

 Tapping each of the filters: status, mobile experts, skills; drill down to the relevant filter selection.